tzekid/consist-contest/memes.md

 - Essential splunkweb interface features and controls
 - How to write basic Search Processing Language (SPL) search strings
 - How to create filters to reduce the amount of data returned from searches
+- How to visualize searches and create dashboards (TBD)

 <!-- strechgoals for the future: visualisation and dashboards -->